Nonlinear Scale-Local Geometric Deformations of Vortex Rings in Smooth Euler Flows via Bayesian Optimization and Adjoint Methods: Abstract

 \section{Abstract}

-We consider the incompressible three-dimensional Euler equations in a setting where a vortex ring undergoes radially expanding Lagrangian transport.
-To clarify the fundamental mechanisms responsible for nonlinear scale-local deformations of the vortex structure, we develop a geometric Lagrangian framework that avoids singular integral representations of the pressure and leads to the derivation of a novel wave equation governing the axis of swirling particles.
-Within this framework, we identify purely nonlinear mechanisms responsible for the emergence of scale-local deformations of the vortex structure, with the aid of a machine-learning-based analysis.
+We consider the incompressible three-dimensional Euler equations for a vortex ring with Kelvin waves undergoing radially expanding Lagrangian transport.
+To clarify the fundamental mechanisms underlying nonlinear scale-local deformations of the vortex structure, we develop a geometric Lagrangian framework that avoids singular integral representations of the pressure and yields a novel wave equation governing the axis of swirling particles.
+Within this framework, we identify intrinsic nonlinear mechanisms that drive scale-local deformations of the vortex structure, supported by a machine-learning-based analysis.
+Specifically, we propose a hybrid optimization framework that combines Bayesian global exploration with adjoint-based local refinement.
+The resulting optimization problem exhibits a highly non-convex loss landscape, in which the adjoint method alone fails to escape local minima.